Tauag/WFAlerts_Telegram_Bot/README.md

 Feel free to add @warframe_alerts_bot to your Telegram chats!

 The requirements.txt file contains additional packages that are needed to run this bot.

+---

+<b>This project is working as is, there will be no future updates</b>